NickleDave/EWIN-coding-bootcamp/README.md

   (Windows)
   `> activate bootcamp`

-3. lastly
+3. Your command line prompt should now look something like this:
+  `(bootcamp) >`.

+   You're going to install required packages into the environment you've just created.
+(We'll explain what that means Thursday.)
+   To install those packages, enter the command

   `> conda install jupyter pandas numpy pip`

   and say `y` when it asks you whether it's okay to install the dependencies (trust me, it's okay)

 To deactivate you just enter `deactivate` (for Windows) or `source deactivate` (for Mac), or simply close the terminal